 The difference lies in how the exercise is performed.

-For beginners, doing a squat using a plyo box is a good way to enforce proper squat form because the plyo box gives you a physical target to help reinforce sitting your hips back rather than squatting with your knees coming forward beyond your toes.
+For beginners, using a plyo box to perform a squat is a good way to enforce proper squat form, as the plyo box provides a physical target to help reinforce sitting your hips back rather than squatting with your knees coming forward beyond your toes.

 - Stand upright about one to two feet in front of a plyo box that is just shorter than knee height (facing away) with your feet hip-width apart, shoulders back, chest up, and core engaged.